 S 61 being towed by MTB 670 in La Valetta/Malta Harbour - Picture: Archives Ashley Gowing

 The left over boats from the 3.
-Group were laying in more or less useable condition in the shipyard and fell there into the hands of the 8.
-British Army.
+Group were laying in more or less useable condition in the shipyard and fell into the hands of the 8.
+British Army there.
 "S 630" served until its decommissioning on 18.05.1949 under her old designation "MS 75" in the Italian Navy.
 On 06.07.1949 she had to be delivered to the UdSSR.

 Members of the staff and the crews of the boats of the 1.
-S-Boyt-Division were taken prisoners of war and transportet to Egypt where they staied some years.
+S-Boat-Division were taken prisoners of war and transported to Egypt where they stayed some years.